SNS-Brancato-Lab/MSManalysis/README.md

 ![Implied timescales](example/images/plot_its.png)

-*Plotting implied timescales for Markovianity validation*
+*Plotting implied timescales for Markovianity validation.
+This test identifies the smallest lagtime at wich the system could exibit markovian behavior.*

 5. **Select a MSM by lagtime**